|

 implications for treatment.
 Scoliosis, 1: 3.
 Histing, T., et al., 2012: Melatonin

-vertebral rotation in the normal infantile, juvenile, and adolescent spine.
+of preexistent vertebral rotation in the normal infantile, juvenile, and

 Three-dimensional treatment for scoliosis.
 A physiotherapeutic method for